01 Nov Goal Setting Process

 Clients often have resistance to the idea of setting goals.
-For them, the word “goal” brings heavy emotional baggage like SHOULD, and HAVE TO, and SET IN STONE, especially when written down.
-I find it empowering to think of goals as “intentions” or “choices.”
-I shift my relationship to goal setting from my head to my heart.
-The re-frame
+For them, the word “goal” brings heavy emotional baggage like SHOULD and HAVE TO and SET IN STONE, especially when written down.

-to intentions or choices frees clients to look within their heart for what they want, and then invite the head to do what it does best – design the actions and follow through for manifesting the desired result.
+I find it more empowering to think of goals as “intentions” or “choices.”
+In doing so, I shift my relationship to goal setting from my head to my heart.
+This reframe to intentions or choices frees clients to look within their heart for what they want and then invite the head to do what it does best—design the actions and follow through for manifesting the desired result.

 Research has shown the exponential power of setting goals and writing them down.
 A Harvard University study followed MBA students and found that only three percent of them wrote down their goals.
 After ten years, they were earning ten times more than the 97 percent who never wrote down their goals.

 As a life coach, I assist my clients in looking first within their heart for what they want, identifying meaningful goals, and aligning them with their core values.

 We can’t cause movement, change, or a process without having a goal.
 In a coaching conversation, this principle serves clients when I ask them about their current “situation” and then how they want it to be in relationship to that situation.
 That want is a goal.
 This sets up creative tension between their current situation and an ideal future (goal) that calls them forth towardsa compelling outcome.